 - Strains, sprains, or other soft tissue injuries

-Even if you do not notice any injuries, you should still seek medical attention as soon as you can.
-While you might feel nervous about the prospect of having to pay for your medical expenses in this situation, the attorneys at Harris Keenan & Goldfarb will fight on your behalf to recover the compensation you need to cover your losses.
+Even if you do not notice any injuries, you should seek medical attention as soon as possible.
+While you might feel nervous about paying for your medical expenses in this situation, the attorneys at Harris Keenan & Goldfarb will fight to recover the compensation you need to cover your losses.

 Common Causes of Hit-and-Run Accidents

-As a responsible driver, you may have a difficult time imagining how a person could flee the scene of an accident.
+As a responsible driver, you may have difficulty imagining how a person could flee the scene of an accident.
 Yet many people succumb to the flight instinct when fear strikes them for various reasons.
 These may include:

 - Drunk Driving – The hit-and-run driver flees because they are afraid to face DUI charges.